halilraba/Squads-Matchmaking/README.md

 ### [Link to Trello board](https://trello.com/b/qfcXvM8Z)

 ### Order Rationale
+Backlog items are ordered first by Priority (High to Low) and then by Story Points (lowest number to highest).
+This ordering will help the team identify which items are of highest value and can most efficiently be included in the Sprint.

 ### Definition of Ready
 The Definition of Ready for all Product Backlog items includes: